Monday, January 13, 2025

-The expected start for the next generation of Tricare contracts has been delayed as a result of a lawsuit filed by Health Net over the Defense Health Agency’s decision to award the contract for the western half of the U.S. to TriWest Healthcare Alliance.
+The expected for the next generation of Tricare contracts has been delayed as a result of a lawsuit filed by Health Net over the Defense Health Agency’s decision to award the contract for the western half of the U.S. to TriWest Healthcare Alliance.

 But the 12-month turnover required for the anticipated start date has yet to begin, with the dispute now under consideration in the U.S. Court of Federal Claims.